Skip to content

 curl "https://jwt-keys.21no.de/api/generate/RS256?bits=2048" | jq '.'

-const REQUIRED_PUBLISHER_ROLE = 'Publisher'
+const REQUIRED_PUBLISHER_PERMISSION = 'realtime:publisher:write:topic:*'

 const axios = require('axios').default